AbdulSattar81/DevOps/Git/Readme.md

 - git merge <branch_name>

-- git reset --soft 5924609 (git will delete/wipes all the commits above this commit_hash 5924609)
+- git reset --soft 5924609 (git will delete/wipes all the commits above this commit_hash 5924609 and keeps working tree)
-- git reset --hard 5924609 (git with delete all the commits, but maintains the file)
+- git reset --hard 5924609 (git with delete all the commits, removes working tree)
-- git reset --mixed 5924609 (git will remove the commits above 5924609, however we can still watch and edit all those changes done in the file)
+- git reset --mixed 5924609 (git will remove the commits_ID above 5924609, keeps working directory.
+However we can still watch and edit all those changes done in the file)

 # Git Log